 If you notice the paper is coming up a bit on the edges, you can put some double-sided tape onto a strip of Frog Tape and gently stick it under the paper and press down to secure it better.

+How’s this for a rental friendly wallpaper hack?
 I’m so happy with the way the wallpaper turned out.
 It brings so much character to this space.
-You can see the before and after here.
+I’m so happy with how it turned out and now I’m wondering what other spaces need some rental friendly wallpaper!

 This is a great idea!
 And I love the pattern that you chose.